SamJBarney/ese/README.md

         // Do stuff here
     }

-    #define ESE_SYSTEM_TICK example_tick // Doesn't need to be defined unless you want to do something to the component each tick
+    #define ESE_TICK_HOOK example_tick // Doesn't need to be defined unless you want to do something to the component each tick
-    void example_tick(entity e, example * component)
+    void example_tick(uint64_t tick, entity e, example * component) {
-    {
         // Do stuff here
     }